beartype/beartype/README.rst

 When should I use beartype?
 ---------------------------

-Consider ``beartype`` over other runtime type checkers whenever:

-* You have no to little control over callable parameters, including whenever:
+Use ``beartype`` to assure the quality of Python code beyond what tests alone can assure.
+If you have yet to test, do that first with a pytest_-based test suite, tox_ configuration, and `continuous integration (CI) <continuous integration_>`__ configuration.
+If you have any time or money left, `annotate callables with PEP-compliant type hints <Compliance_>`__ and `decorate those callables with the @beartype.beartype decorator <Usage_>`__.

+Prefer ``beartype`` over other runtime type checkers whenever you lack control over the objects passed to or returned from your callables – *especially* whenever you cannot limit the size of those objects.
+This includes common developer scenarios like:

-  * You are the author of a library intended to be reused by others.
+* You are the author of an open-source library intended to be reused by a general audience.
-  * You are the author of an app accepting arbitrary (or at least sufficiently large) input data, some of which will invariably filter down into callable parameters.
+* You are the author of an open- or closed-source app either accepting as input or generating as output arbitrary (or at least sufficiently large) data, some of which invariably filters down into callable parameter and return values.

-Consider ``beartype`` over static type checkers whenever:
+Prefer ``beartype`` over static type checkers whenever:

+* You want to type-check `types decidable only at runtime <Versus Static Type Checkers_>`__.
 * You want to JIT_ your Python under PyPy_ (which you should), which most static type checkers are currently incompatible with.
-* You want to type-check `types decidable only at runtime <Versus Static Type Checkers_>`__.

 Even where none of the prior apply, still consider ``beartype``.
 It's `cost-free at both installation- and runtime <Overview_>`__.
 Leverage